 Blake Newman has had these moments in his life, these epiphanies, where he has realized the importance of being agile.
 It happened in the mid-80s when he left the army and chose a career path.
 It happened when he worked on a big government project that was canceled after 4 years because of the emergence of the World Wide Web.
 It happened again during the dot com bust.
 These moments have shaped who is and how he sees the world.
 Before the first season of The Agile Podcast starts, we’ll be telling Blake’s story.
-So, say hello to Blake Newman, CEO of Agileana and co-host of the Agile Podcast.
+So, say hello to Blake Newman, co-founder of Agileana and co-host of the Agile Podcast.

 HANS ANDERSON: Hi all, this is Hans Anderson—I’m the producer of the Agile Podcast, where we explore the stories and people behind agile web solutions.

 Over the next few months we’re going to be telling a lot of different stories about, say, migrating out of Drupal or how 508 compliance, that’s that mandate that requires federal agencies to make their website more accessibility to people with impaired vision or other disabilities, improves accessibility for nearly everyone who visits your website.
 In these stories, we’ll be talking a lot about the concept of agile.

 It’s something that Blake Newman, one of the hosts of this show, talks about all the time.

 And to tell you about Blake’s story, we’re going back to the mid-’80s.
 Blake was maybe 21 and about to leave the military.
 He was stationed at Fort Bragg in North Carolina.
 And facing a choice that many people in their 20s face—what am I going to do for work?

 He knew one thing for certain, he didn’t want to re-enlist.